 How to Write a Speech: A Simple 6-Step Formula

-The first rule of how to write a speech is to know exactly what you’re trying to say.
+The first rule of speech writing sounds simple: knowing what you’re trying to say.

 To find your Golden Thread, ask yourself these two questions: